charichard09/pizza-parlor/README.md

 <!-- pseusdo code -->
 Prompt: Create a website where a user can make a pizza.
 Have the options to choose individual toppings and size then give a total.

-define a Pizza function constructor (sizeSelect, cheeseBoolean, meatArray, non-meatArray, sauceSelect) {
+define a Pizza function constructor (sizeSelect, cheeseBoolean, meatArray, nonMeatArray, sauceSelect) {
   this.size = sizeSelect;
   this.cheese = cheeseBoolean;
   this.meat = meatArray;
-  this.non-meat = non-meatArray;
+  this.nonMeat = nonMeatArray;
   this.sauce = sauceSelect;
   this.cost = 0;
 }